simkoco/privacy-policy/privacy&policy.md

 **Location Data**:

-[DonorGo] may request access to your device's background location to provide location-based services.
-This permission allows the app to collect location information even when you are not actively using it.
-The background location data is used solely for the purpose of enhancing your experience with features that require geographical information.
+[DonorGo] may request access to your device's background location using the ACCESS_BACKGROUND_LOCATION, ACCESS_FINE_LOCATION, and ACCESS_COARSE_LOCATION permissions to provide location-based services.
+These permissions allow the app to collect location information, including precise and approximate location data.

+The ACCESS_FINE_LOCATION permission is used for high-precision location services, while the ACCESS_COARSE_LOCATION permission is used for less precise, but faster, location services.
+The ACCESS_BACKGROUND_LOCATION permission specifically allows the app to collect location information in the background, even when you are not actively using the app.

+The background location data is used solely for the purpose of enhancing your experience with features that require geographical information, such as [specify features here].

-You can manage your location preferences in your device settings and may choose to grant or revoke background location access at any time.
-Please note that denying or revoking this permission may affect the functionality of certain features within the app.
+You can manage your location preferences, including background location access, in your device settings and may choose to grant or revoke these permissions at any time.
+Please note that denying or revoking these permissions may affect the functionality of certain features within the app.

 **Permissions**:

-By using [Your App Name], you acknowledge and agree to grant the necessary permissions for the app to access and use the background location data in accordance with this Privacy Policy.
+By using [DonorGo], you acknowledge and agree to grant the necessary permissions, including ACCESS_BACKGROUND_LOCATION, ACCESS_FINE_LOCATION, and ACCESS_COARSE_LOCATION, for the app to access and use location data in accordance with this Privacy Policy.

-For any concerns or queries regarding the app's use of location data, please contact us at [patisimko@gmail.com].
+For any concerns or queries regarding the app's use of location data or permissions, please contact us at [patisimko@gmail.com].

 **Changes to This Privacy Policy:**